JoelMichaelRutter/wax_crate_MS5/testing.md

 # **Wax Crate Application Testing Document**
 ## **Testing approach**
 I wanted to adopt a hybrid approach to testing and do some automated testing and then resort to manual testing.
-As a result, I think that my application is pretty watertight from bugs.
+As a result, I believe that my application is watertight from bugs.
 ## **Issues During the Development Process**
 In all honesty, I didn’t come across too many issues in the development process.
 I had a couple of issues here and there which I will detail below: